2015-fall-csuf-benblazak-cpsc-121/assignment-03/readme.md

               getters (but not setters) for each.

     - `Shape`
-        - Must contain the following pure virtual function:
+        - Must contain at least the following pure virtual function:

             ```c++
             virtual bool contains(const Point & p) const = 0;
             ```

-        - Should also contain a virtual default destructor:

-            ```c++
-            virtual ~Shape() {}
-            ```

-          This allowes for child classes being handled through a pointer of type `Shape` to have their destructors called when the variable goes out of scope or is `delete`d (search "cpp polymorphism").

     - `Rectangle` and `Ellipse`
         - Must inherit from `Shape`, and be concrete classes (i.e. not abstract